 - Get a massage

 Whether you have a Relaxation Massage which essentially involves helping you feel relaxed and calm.
-Giving your body the chance to catch up from daily stresses of life.
+Giving your body the chance to catch up from the daily stresses of life.